sirnacnud/parse-schema-validator/README.md

 ```

 ## Limitations
-* Only https port support is 443, any other port is considered http.
+* Only https port supported is 443, any other port is considered http.
 * Doesn't have support to change field types or to remove classes/fields.

 ## Author